FuelLabs/fuel-indexer/docs/README.md

 ### `postgresSQL` and `SQLite`

-- We use PostgresSQL and SQLite to manage out database in the following quickstart.
+- We use PostgresSQL and SQLite to manage our database in the following quickstart.
 - Postgres can be downloaded [here](https://www.postgresql.org/download/)
 - SQLite can be downloaded [here](https://www.sqlite.org/download.html)